vzhn/bstreamer/README.md

 ```

 ## bclient
-Is capable to receive video from multiple connections
+RTSP client aimed to receive video from multiple connections with maximum possible throughput

 #### Usage:
 ```